empow/logstash-parsers/tools/readme.md

-# Multi Pipeline Viewer
+# Logstash Multi Pipeline Visualization
+A utility for vizualizing Logstash [multi pipeline](https://www.elastic.co/guide/en/logstash/current/multiple-pipelines.html)  including [pipeline-to-pipeline](https://www.elastic.co/guide/en/logstash/current/pipeline-to-pipeline.html) configuration.The visualization helps in checking the correctness of the configuration and understand the data flow.

-The pipeline viewer read the Logstash pipeline.yml configuration file and all the Logstash configuration pipelines and view the connectivity map between these pipelines.
+The Multi Pipeline Visualization reads the Logstash *pipeline.yml* configuration file and all related Logstash configuration pipelines and visualizes the connectivity map between the pipelines.

-In addition, it marks configuration failures such as unused pipelines, unconnected input and output
+In addition, it marks configuration failures such as unused pipelines, and unconnected input and output.

 ![example](https://github.com/empow/logstash-parsers/blob/master/images/pipeline_viewer.png)

 ## Instalation
-The pipeline viewer  is a python script written in *python2*.
+The Multi Pipeline Visualization  is a python script written in *python2*.
 It relies on the following common *python2* packages:

 1. yaml